SAP-samples/teched2025-AD163/exercises/ex3/README.md

 > In the meantime we have to create and maintain the respective objects manually.

 In addition we will
-- add determinations and validations to the behavior definition
+- add determination and a validation to the behavior definition
-- implement the determinations and validations in the behavior implementation class
+- implement the determination and the validation in the behavior implementation class
 - make some fields read-only since they will be determined by the above mentioned determinations

+> For a more complete implementation of your RAP BO you will need to implement several determinations and validations.
+However due to time-constraints we will only implement one determination and one validations to show the concept.
+> The implementation of additional ABAP business logic is described in the optional Exercise 5.

 ### Exercise Steps